 Beyond mosquito borne viruses the Group has also established a research collaboration agreement with Monash University.
 The strategy of the collaboration is to screen libraries of compounds with clinical history in assays developed at Monash University with a goal of identifying molecules that can be repurposed as anti-virals.
+An anti-viral molecule screening collaboration agreement has also been established with Griffith University.
+The collaboration is focused on repurposing small molecules with known clinical histories as new anti-viral agents, and is expected to support the expansion of Island's drug development pipeline.

-Significant milestones achieved during the reporting period Initial Public Offering (IPO)
+Significant milestones achieved during the reporting period